CounterpartyXCP/counterparty-core/docs/API.rst

     }

 You should note that the data in ``params`` is a JSON object (e.g. mapping), not an array.
-In other words, the API only supports named arguments, not positional arguments.
+In other words, **the API only supports named arguments, not positional arguments** (e.g. use {"argument1": "value1", "argument2": "value2"} instead of ["value1", "value2"]).
 This is the case for safety and bug-minimzation reasons.

 For more information on JSON RPC, please see the `JSON RPC 2.0 specification <http://www.jsonrpc.org/specification>`__.